silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/00_Introduction.md

 ## Creating a Form

-Creating a [api:Form] has the following signature.
+Creating a [api:SilverStripe\Forms\Form] has the following signature.

     :::php
     $form = new Form(